 All deliveries of food or other items to a Sunrise Senior Living community are required to adhere to the following guidelines:

 - All vendors must drop deliveries at the front door or in the loading dock or kitchen entrance.

 - Vendors are not permitted into communities or resident rooms.

 - Team members must wash their hands using the proper protocols after receiving a delivery.

 - Communities can receive food deliveries if the delivery person does not enter the community and the team member collecting the food follows proper hand washing guidelines upon reentry to the community.

 We know that friends and family members may wish to drop items off to their senior loved one during this time of restricted visitors.
 Here are the guidelines for deliveries to our residents:

-For more details about how Sunrise is continuing to feed our residents healthy, delicious meals during this pandemic, read this article.
+Learn about how Sunrise is continuing to feed our residents healthy, delicious meals during the pandemic..

-To learn more about the steps Sunrise is taking to protect residents and team members, please visit COVID-19: We Are Prepared.
+To learn more about the steps Sunrise is taking to protect residents and team members, please visit our We Are Prepared page.
 You’ll find updates from our CEO and leadership team, as well as other important COVID-19 information and resources.